 Astro Pages 404 After Deploy

-npm run dev works fine, but after deploying to Vercel / Netlify / Cloudflare Pages, /about returns 404 — or only the homepage loads and every other route is dead.
+npm run dev works fine, but after deploying to Vercel, Netlify, or Cloudflare Pages, /about returns 404 — or only the homepage loads and every other route is dead.
 This is the single most common Astro deploy gotcha.
-99% of the time it isn’t an Astro bug; it’s that build.format, trailingSlash, or output is out of sync with the host’s defaults.
-This article walks all three and gives a copy-paste fix path.
+It is almost never an Astro bug; it is that build.format, trailingSlash, or output is out of sync with the host’s defaults.

 Common causes